| Home | Back to Goldfish |

 prevent it from yawing (wandering) and rolling (rocking from side to side);

 forward movement is achieved by S-shaped undulations of the body and caudal

 fin; steering and precise control of movement are achieved by varying the angle

 of the pectoral fins.

-The show standards used by BAS and illustrated in this website are the Nationwide Goldfish Standards of Great Britain published in 1995, jointly produced by four societies:
+The show standards used by BAS and illustrated in this website are the Nationwide Goldfish Standards of the United Kingdom published in 1995 and revised in 2016, jointly produced by four societies:

 - Association of Midland Goldfish Keepers

 - Bristol Aquarists' Society

 The North East Goldfish Society joined the group in 2009.
 The Goldfish Society of Great Britain participated in creating the 1995 set of standards but has published its own set of standards from 2014 onwards.

 All of the approved varieties are judged on a common basis at shows.
 The maximum